Meldiron/almost-gist/README.md

 ## 🚀 Deploy client

 1. Build with `npm build`
-2. Deploy from `.next`, or set up static build
+2. Deploy from `.next`, or set up a static build

 ## 🤝 Contributing